 In South Burlington, Magic Hat offers free guided or self-guided tours of its 175,00-barrel production facility, plus food and 15 beers on tap at the Artifactory.
-You’ll also want to look for Heady Topper—brewed about 30 minutes away by The Alchemist—at popular restaurants like Hen of the Wood and Farmhouse Tap & Grill.
-This hoppy double IPA has been rated the best beer in the world.
+For a taste of one of the most popular locally brewed drafts, try the Heady Topper—brewed about 30 minutes away by The Alchemist—at trendy restaurants like Hen of the Wood and Farmhouse Tap & Grill.
+The hoppy double IPA has been rated the best beer in the world.

 Attend a Festival

-Yes, you can visit a real chocolate factory in Burlington.
-Take a seat in front of the observation windows, and savor the sweet scent while observing how truffles, caramels and molded chocolates are created.
-Through-the-window tours—and delicious samples—are free Monday through Friday.
+Willy Wonky has nothing on the Lake Champlain Chocolates factory tour.
+Take a seat in front of the observation windows, and savor the sweet scent while observing how truffles, caramels, and molded chocolates get created.
+The through-the-window tours—and delicious samples—are free Monday through Friday.
 Self-guided tours, available when regular tours are not in operation, are the best choice if you are visiting Lake Champlain Chocolates with small kids.
-And don’t worry: These on-your-own tours include a sample, too.
+And don’t worry—these self-guided tours include a sample, too.